Property Taxes and Payment FAQs

 Can I cancel my Pre-Authorized Payment Plan?

-Please complete the Pre-Authorized Payment Plan Cancellation form and submit it to finance@newtecumseth.ca to cancel your pre-authorized payment plan.
+Please complete the Pre-Authorized Payment Plan Cancellation form to cancel your pre-authorized payment plan.
 Please be advised that once removed from the plan, you will be required to make payments either online, at our office, or at the bank.
 If you wish to re-enroll into the plan, you will be required to have all arrears paid, and contact the Town to reapply.

 Is there a late fee if I don't pay on time?